Water, Sanitation and Hygiene Projects

 Dirty water and a lack of good hygiene are one of the biggest killers of children in South Sudan: 1 in 10 die before they turn five.

 South Sudan has one of the highest rates of child mortality (rate of children dying before they reach the age of five) in the world (world bank).
 Diseases such as diarrhoea and pneumonia kill countless children in South Sudan every year.
-But they can be easily prevented by using clean water and improving hygiene practices (e.g. hand washing with soap).
+But they can be easily prevented by using clean water and washing hands with soap.

 Trumpeter Community Health

 They have visited my home several times with different topics like handwashing with soap.
-We were all taught the five steps of hand washing which is very crucial during this time of COVID-19.
+We were all taught the five steps of hand washing which is very crucial.
 I have been able to teach my grandchildren and my children.

 Since I learned all these, we have not had anyone who has become sick in the family.
 The most common diseases that have frequently affected my family members are eye infection and diarrhoea, and all these are related to use of dirty water in the household.